Remote One-on-One Meetings Provide Direction and Connection

 “It’s been a rough week.
 I’m tired.
 I signed up to be a working parent, but not a working parent with no daycare!
 I know you’re busy, but before you jump right in and talk about the project, can you take a minute to see me and check-in to see if I’m doing okay?”

 “I know your heart is in the right place and that you’re being pulled in a million directions too.
-But this is the third time you’ve canceled our one-on-one.
+But this is the third time you’ve canceled our one-on-one meeting.
 I had my list all ready to cover with you.
 And now I’ve got to track you down.
-I scheduled my one-on-ones with my team AFTER ours so I would have answers for them.
+I scheduled my one-on-one meetings with my team AFTER ours so I would have answers for them.
 Now I’m heading into those with unanswered questions which is embarrassing and is slowing all of us down.”

 “You know what made me feel great, that one time when you opened up and really shared how you were feeling.
 It made me feel so much better to know that you’re scared and tired too.
 But since then, you’ve just been so perky and positive—and I wonder, are you for real?”